viamrobotics/docs/docs/services/navigation/_index.md

 ### Paths

-Get each path, a series of geo points the robot will travel through, in the robot's motion planning.
+Get each path, the series of geo points the robot plans to travel through to get to a destination waypoint, in the robot's motion planning.

 {{< tabs >}}
 {{% tab name="Go" %}}